openaicellular/oaic/docs/source/edgeric-workshop-tutorial.rst

     cd edgeric
     cd muApp1
-    redis-cli set scheduling_algorithm "Max CQI" # setting an initial scheduler sudo python3 muApp1_run_DL_scheduling.py # sudo not required if you are running in docker
+    redis-cli set scheduling_algorithm "Max CQI" # setting an initial scheduler python3 muApp1_run_DL_scheduling.py # sudo not required if you are running in docker

 Setting the scheduler algorithm manually
 ===============